What to Do if One Breast Produces Less Milk?

 Q: Should I Pump If the Baby Only Eats One Side?

-Yes, if your baby tends to nurse primarily from one breast, pumping the less-used side can help maintain milk supply.
+Yes, if your baby tends to favor one feeding breast, pumping the less-used side can help maintain and increase milk supply.
+Regular pumping encourages milk production, ensuring your baby's needs are met in low supply circumstances.
 Your body produces more milk when it receives signals from regular expressions on that side.

 Q: How Can the Milk Supply in One Breast Be Increased Exclusively by Pumping?

 If you're exclusively pumping, focus on regular pumping sessions every 2-3 hours.
+Pumping consistently is key when your baby prefers one side, and will increase supply effectively.
 Ensure that the suction settings are comfortable and effective for you, and consider alternating sides during each session to mimic natural feeding patterns.

 Q: Why Is My Baby Suddenly Refusing One Side?

 There could be several reasons for a sudden refusal of one side, including changes in taste, discomfort from teething, or a preference developed over time.
-If this happens, try to gently reintroduce the breast your baby is refusing during calm moments, and consult a professional if the issue persists.
+If this happens, attempt to gently reintroduce the feeding breast your baby is avoiding during calm moments, and consult with an expert if the problem continues.

 Take Action to Balance Milk Supply Between Breasts!